Climate Change: External Collaboration

 Participation in the Carbon Recycling Fund Institute

-The Carbon Recycling Fund Institute was established in August 2019 with the aim of both addressing issues around global warming and improving global energy access through innovations in carbon recycling.
+The Carbon Recycling Fund Institute was established in August 2019 to address climate change and improve energy access through carbon recycling innovations.
 MC has been a member since November 2019.
-Through access to the latest information on carbon capture, utilization and storage (CCUS) and enhanced networking with member companies, we aim to pursue business opportunities and contribute to solving climate change issues.
+By accessing the latest information on carbon capture, utilization, and storage (CCUS) and strengthening collaboration with member companies, we aim to pursue business opportunities and contribute to solving climate change challenges.